aasim2390/Generative-AI/n8n/01_prompts.md

 **Explanation of Concept:**
 Tree of Thoughts (ToT) involves generating multiple reasoning branches to explore different solutions to a problem, evaluating each, and synthesizing the best ideas into a final answer.
 Each branch represents a distinct approach, which is explored, assessed for pros and cons, and scored.
 This method is ideal for complex, open-ended tasks like strategic planning, as it encourages creative exploration and systematic comparison, as shown in the marketing strategy example above.

+**🍔 Easy Analogy**
+    - Imagine you’re deciding what to eat:
+       - Branch 1: 🍕 Pizza (tasty but greasy)
+       - Branch 2: 🥗 Salad (healthy but boring)
+       - Branch 3: 🍔 Burger (balanced but heavy)

+   - Instead of picking only one, you might say:
+     👉 ***“I’ll have a burger with salad on the side” → best of both worlds!***

+   **That’s Tree of Thoughts in action. 🌳**

 ## Best Practices for Effective Prompts